Advertisement

 Research suggests that inadequate sleep can raise your risk for heart conditions.
 "There's been some association with high blood pressure, heart failure, and stroke in people who get less than six hours of sleep," explains Dr. Illustre.

 But this connection works both ways—existing heart conditions can disrupt sleep, too.
-Chest pain, heart palpitations, and trouble breathing are symptoms that can make falling and staying asleep a real challenge.
+Chest pain, palpitations (a pounding or racing heartbeat), and trouble breathing are symptoms that can make falling and staying asleep a real challenge.

 woman coughing